paulhibbitts/publishing-with-docsify-this/README.md

 ### Docsify-This + GitHub Markdown Files

-To fully leverage the benefits of version control, and potentially collaboration, store your Docsify-This Markdown pages within a GitHub repository and use GitHub Desktop to push/pull changes
+To fully leverage the benefits of version control, and potentially collaboration, store your Docsify-This Markdown pages within a GitHub repository and optionally use GitHub Desktop to push/pull changes

 ### Setting up GitHub Desktop